Chantelle Swaby

-Chantelle Monique Swaby (born 6 August 1998) is an American-born Jamaican professional footballer who plays as a midfielder for FC Fleury 91 and the Jamaica women's national team.
+Chantelle Monique Swaby (born 6 August 1998) is a professional footballer who plays as a midfielder for Women's Super League club Leicester City.
+Born in the United States, she represents Jamaica internationally.

-Career

-Amateur/College
+Amateur and college career

-Swaby attended and played soccer for Hall High School, Connecticut and Rutgers University, New Jersey.
+Swaby attended and played soccer for William Hall High School, Connecticut and Rutgers University, New Jersey.
+She also played youth soccer for Elite Clubs National League club Connecticut FC.

-Club
+Club career

-She previously played for Sky Blue FC of the National Women's Soccer League.
+Swaby previously played for Sky Blue FC of the National Women's Soccer League.
 In 2021, she signed for Scottish side Rangers.
 After winning the league with Rangers, Swaby departed and signed a contract through 2024 with FC Fleury 91 of D1 Arkema in France.
+Swaby signed for English Women's Super League club Leicester City on a free transfer in July 2024.

-International
+International career

 Born in the United States, Swaby represents the Jamaica women's national team at international level.